wunderio/silta/docs/encrypting_sensitive_configuration.md

 1. Determine name of the CircleCI environment variable the project uses for decryption.
 This can be done by inspecting project's CircleCI configuration file and searching for `secret_key_env` references.
 ---
-Case 1: references are found, i.e., `secret_key_env: MY_PROJECT_SECRET_KEY`.
+_If references are found, i.e., `secret_key_env: MY_PROJECT_SECRET_KEY`._

-This indicates that project uses a custom encryption key stored in the env var with the specified name.
-In CircleCI, definition of this env var can be found under "Environment variables" section of the "Project settings" page.
+This indicates that project utilises custom encryption key(s) stored in CircleCI's environment variable(s).

 ---
-Case 2: references are not found.
+_If references are not found_

 This indicates that project uses the default encryption key stored in CircleCI's context as `SECRET_KEY` environment variable (reference to [Silta CircleCI orb](https://circleci.com/developer/orbs/orb/silta/silta#commands-decrypt-files)).
 Note that project can utilise multiple contexts, check for `context` information in your CircleCI config to see which one is in use.
-In CircleCI, definition of the environment variable can be found under "Organization settings -> Contexts -> <choose the correct context> -> "Environment variables"

 ---

 2. Get value of the particular CircleCI environment variable, note that when inspecting via CircleCI UI values are redacted due to security reasons.
 To get the actual value of the env var, you must SSH into a CircleCI environment.
 3. In CircleCI, go to your project's pipelines page, find the last successful pipeline of the environment you need to get the encryption key for.
 Now find the job you're interested in and rerun if with SSH (from top-right corner choose "Rerun > Rerun job with SSH").
-4. Wait for job to run until it's successful and is "Wait for SSH sessions".
+4. Wait for the job to run until it's successful and "Waiting for SSH sessions".
 Use the SSH command from CircleCI's output, it should look something like this:
 ```shell
 ssh -p 54782 50.19.60.152
 ```
-5. After SSH'ing into CircleCI env, run the following command to get the encryption key value (replace MY_PROJECT_SECRET_KEY with the actual env var name):
+5. After SSH'ing into CircleCI env, run the following command to get the encryption key value (replace `MY_PROJECT_SECRET_KEY` with the actual env var name):
 ```shell
 printenv MY_PROJECT_SECRET_KEY
 ```
-6. Securely store the value locally, i.e., as an environment variable, use it for local encryption/decryption of secrets.
+6. Securely store the value locally for further use, i.e. set it as an environment variable